 - Access ways of improving your emotional wellbeing such as befriending schemes, peer support or arts and leisure activities.

-Linking Leeds is the city-wide social prescribing service for all people in Leeds, aged 16 years and above, no matter where you live in the city.
+The city-wide social prescribing service for all people in Leeds, aged 16 years and above is: